microsoft/llmops-workshop/labs/lesson_02/lab02.md

 The search index is provided by the Azure AI Search service.
 If you don't have an instance of the service yet, please create one.

-To create an instance of the Azure AI Search service, you can easily navigate to the Azure Portal, search for it and click on Create.
+To create an instance of the Azure AI Search service, you can easily navigate to the Azure Portal, select the icon "Create a resrouce", search for Azure AI Search and click on Create.

 ![LLMOps Workshop](images/18.12.2023_01.40.22_REC.png)

-Now go back to the Playground, select your `gpt-4` model and via the **Add your data** option create an index for your data.
+Return to the Playground, choose your `gpt-4` model, and click on the **Add your data** feature.
+From there, click the "Add a data source" button to initiate the creation of an index for your data.
+Proceed with the Add Data wizard, where you will upload the PDF `files/surface-pro-4-user-guide-EN.pdf` and select the previously created Azure AI Search resource.

 ![LLMOps Workshop](images/18.12.2023_02.41.21_REC.png)

-Access the Prompt Flow and remove the Index Lookup node and add a Vector DB lookup to do your search in Azure AI Search index you just created.
+After creating your index, access Prompt Flow and remove the `Index Lookup`` node and add a `Vector DB lookup`` tool to do your search in the Azure AI Search index you just created.

 The following image illustrates an example of how to fill in the parameters of the Vector DB Lookup node to access the previously created index.